-Getting a letter declining admissions from our office is not the ideal result of your application process.
+Getting a letter declining admission from our office is not the ideal result of your application process.
 But it doesn’t have to be the end of the road.
 We have accepted many students who have previously applied to our program.
-These successful re-applicants made changes in their application that improved their applicant profile.
-We have compiled tips that may be useful for you in your journey to become a Tar Heel doctor.
+These successful re-applicants made significant changes in their application that improved their applicant profile.
+We have compiled information that may be useful to you while you are on your journey to become a Tar Heel doctor.
 Please note that you are limited to a total of four (4) applications, which includes an initial application plus three (3) re-applications.
 This applies to all applications submitted prior to the 2017 application cycle.

 - If your GPAs are significantly below our average, which is 3.55 for the science GPA, and 3.62 for the non-science, we strongly recommend that you consider a post baccalaureate or science graduate program, and take at least 30 credit hours or more, which gives you the opportunity to show an improvement in your academic ability.
 It is also important that you have the post baccalaureate or graduate work completed before reapplying, as this will enable us to consider and evaluate your success in the program.
 We recommend looking at the AAMC website for a list of post baccalaureate programs, or consider a program at your local college or university.